mkm3/NoozMe/README.md

 ![](https://github.com/mkm3/NoozMe/blob/master/static/assets/NoozMeLogo.gif "NoozMe")

 ## About
-NoozMe creates a succinct and organized version of news sharing that ties in a subscriber element to the experience.
+For my web application, I was interested in creating a succinct and organized version of news sharing that tied in a subscriber element to the experience.
+This sparked my desire to build, NoozMe.
 NoozMe lets the user browse articles quickly while also allowing them to build a mini-museum of saved articles that other users can view.

 ## API
 [News API](https://newsapi.org/)